Before and after images from space show destruction from Easter weekend tornadoes - Local News 8

 This ranking is given when entire stories of well-constructed homes are found destroyed and there is significant damage found to large buildings.

-It’s like the damage found at the East Brainerd Elementry School, seen lower left in the image below.
+It’s like the damage found at the East Brainerd Elementary School, seen lower left in the image below.

 Survey teams from the NWS were still out Wednesday.
 Once all the data is collected, they will release a full report on the outbreak.